allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 ### Autentication and Authorization
 Marathon has a plugin module that allows adding custom fine-grained authentication and authorization.
 Do not use it.
 We tried and we failed.
 Its API changes with every release.
-But what is more, important plugin API is designed to get permissions for a single application.
+But what is more, the API only allows checking permissions for a single application in one request.
 This means that if you have thousands of applications and you want to query `/v2/apps`, Marathon will call your plugin thousands of times, and then render a response with only the applications you can see.

-Instead of using this plugin, create a facade that will authenticate requests and sanitize output from a data user should not see.
+Instead of using this plugin, create a facade that will authenticate requests and remove from them any data users should not see.

 ### Sharding
 If you feel like your installation could grow and want to be